lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 ## Forecasting:

-The model was trained on the full historical dataset and used to forecast emission levels and their confidence intervals(95%).
+The model was trained on the full historical dataset and was used to forecast emission levels and their confidence intervals(95%).

 ---
     forecast_steps = 6